YunyiShen/YunyiShen.github.io/_pages/cv.md

 Education
 ======

-* Ph.D in Computer Science, Massachusetts Institute of Technology, 2022-?
+* Ph.D in Computer Science (Minor in Astronomy), Massachusetts Institute of Technology, 2022-?
 * S.M. in Computer Science, Massachusetts Institute of Technology, 2022-2023
 * M.Sc. in Statistics, University of Wisconsin-Madison, 2019-2021
 * M.Sc. in Wildlife Ecology, University of Wisconsin-Madison, 2018-2021